AnandK-2024/AnandK-2024/README.md

 # 💫 About Me:

-Anand Kumar is a blockchain developer who is deeply knowledgeable in the most cutting-edge protocols, such as Bitcoin/Ethereum, DAO, Defi, ZK Snark, EIP, ERC, EVM(Ethereum virtual machine) and Solidity.
-He is passionate about blockchain technologies.
-Anand is a fierce supporter of security-first development because he wants to make sure that smart contract security is of the utmost importance.
-Anand is a highly sought-after resource in the blockchain community due to their dedication to secure coding.
-They constantly push the limits of what is possible with distributed ledger technologies, making them a true innovator.
+**Anand Kumar is a highly skilled blockchain developer with a deep understanding of cutting-edge protocols such as Bitcoin consensus protocol, Ethereum consensus protocol, DAO, Defi, Account abstraction, EIP, ERC, EVM, and Solidity.
+Currently, Anand's focus has shifted towards blockchain consensus protocols, with the goal of becoming a blockchain architect and contributing to the scalability of Ethereum.
+With a strong commitment to excellence, Anand is poised to make significant contributions to the future of blockchain technology.**

 ## Education
 ### Indian Institute of Technology, Bhilai                            July 2020 – May 2024 (Expected)